sydroconsult/QTalsim/README.md

 # QTalsim

-QTalsim is a QGIS plugin with two principal functionalities that enable the processing of spatial data suitable for [Talsim](https://www.talsim.de/docs/index.php?title=Hauptseite/en).
+QTalsim is a QGIS plugin with four principal functionalities that enable the processing of spatial data suitable for [Talsim](https://www.talsim.de/docs/index.php?title=Hauptseite/en).

-The functionality "HRU Calculation" is designed to create hyrological response units (HRUs) suitable for Talsim.
-It processes three layer, including a catchment area layer, soil layer and land use layer.
-It clips the layers in accordance with the catchment area layer’s boundaries.
-The plugin then intersects those three layers and creates HRUs.
-Additionally, "HRU calculation" offers functionality to remove duplicate geometries, overlapping features and unwanted gaps.

-The second functionality of QTalsim allows users to connect to a Talsim database, load system elements, and sub-basins.
-Moreover, users can edit existing sub-basins and import new sub-basins from an external polygon layer.
+Firstly, it enables users to calculate Hydrological Response Units (HRUs).
+Secondly, the plugin faciliates a direct connection to a Talsim database, enabling users to edit system elements, sub-basins and transport reaches.
+The third functionality allows the user to preprocess sub-basins and calculate the longest flowpaths for each sub-basin.
+Another functionality downloads data from ISRIC and creates layers containing the soil type and bulk density for a given input area.

 For detailed information, please refer to the [Full Documentation](https://sydroconsult.github.io/QTalsim/index.html).